Noble-Lab/twinc/docs/example_dataset.md

-# Downloads

-## Example dataset
+# Example dataset

-We are providing an example dataset to test your TwinC installation and to prepare data, label and configuration files for training TwinC in a new tissue or cell line.
+We have provided an example dataset to test your TwinC installation.
+You can follow this dataset's format to prepare your data and label files for training TwinC in a new tissue or cell line.

 ```
 cd twinc/